abusesa/abusehelper/docs/Harmonization.md

 |feed code|Alternative code name for the feed in case it cannot be shared e.g. dgfs, hsdag etc.|
 |feeder|Name of the organization providing one or more data feeds, e.g. shadowserver."|
 |feed url|The URL of a given abuse feed, where applicable.|
+|source|Often a feed may be a collection of events from various sources.
+In this case it may be prudent to identify the different sources, which the feed is comprised of.

 ## Time

-All the timestamps should be normalized to UTC.
-If the source reports only a date, please do not invent timestamps.
+All time stamps should be normalized to UTC.
+If the source reports only a date, you should not invent a time stamp.

 |attribute|description|
 --- | --- |